dgcyberfolio/dgcyberfolio/README.md

-# <a href="https://www.linkedin.com/in/david-gilmore1/">David Gilmore</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/david-gilmore1/">David Gilmore</a>'s Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+I'm passionate about cybersecurity and tackling complex challenges.
 From vulnerability management to threat detection, these projects allow me to dive deep into the landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+Feel free to check them out and see the work I’ve put into enhancing security operations.

 ## ⚠️ Vulnerability Management Projects